prasanjit-/vagrant-tinycore/README.md

 vagrant-tinycore
 ================

 A tinycore Linux box for Vagrant.
+For testing small vagrant based instance.

 ##Usage on Windows
 You will need to install vagrant 1.6.5 or greater installed, and virtualbox.